Understanding Light Spectrum for Indoor Growing

 There are several common mistakes growers make:

-- Using the wrong spectrum for growth stage
+- Using the wrong spectrum for the growth stage

 - Overlooking light intensity